pacs-course/pacs-examples/Examples/CONTENT.md

   * `NonLinSys` A class that holds a system of callable objects, where you can add the objects one at a time.
 It also contains a `FunctionFactory`, a factory of callable objects.
 The latter may be used in a program where the user gives functions and then uses them throughout the program, for instance, functions that define boundary conditions.
   A different Function Factory is present in `Factory` as a specialization of the generic factory contained therein.
   * `OptimizationAndProfiling/` A set of examples on code optimization and profiling.
-Various tools have been integrated into the Makefile.
-If you read the Makefile, you see how tools are called.
+Various tools have been integrated into the build recipes; see the local `CMakeLists.txt` for how tools are called.
   * `Parallel` Some examples of parallelization
     - `Parallel/MPI` MPI Examples
     - `Parallel/OpenMP` OpenMO Examples